Varriount/dropbox_filename_sanitizer/README.rst

 ==========================

-This little command line program displays and/or mangles the specified files to conform to `characters allowed to synchronize correctly
+This little command line program displays and/or mangles the specified files to conform to `characters allowed to synchronize correctly on Dropbox
 <https://www.dropbox.com/help/145>`_.
 I wrote this after having files shared
 with people and much later learning they weren't even getting them!
-The program is implemented in the `Nimrod programming language <http://nimrod-lang.org>`_
+The program is implemented in the `Nimrod programming language <http://nimrod-lang.org>`_.

 License